kaaproject/kaa-rfcs/0010-endpoint-metadata-extension/README.md

 ### Supported operations

 EPMDX protocol must support the following operations:
-- Get metadata key-value pairs (all or for a certain keys)
+- Get metadata key-value pairs (all or for certain keys)
 - Get a list of metadata keys
 - Update metadata key-value pairs (all or partial update)
 - Delete a single metadata key value pair by key name